-Below is a list of some of the national and international commemorative dates relevant to BPW's mandate, click here for the complete list.
+Below is a list of some of the national and international commemorative dates relevant to BPW's mandate.

 "Two years ago, on January 21, 2017, people of all backgrounds--women and men and gender-nonconforming people, young and old, of diverse faiths, differently-abled, immigrants and indigenous--came together, 5 million strong, on all seven continents of the world.

 On January 19, 2019, we march again.
 The theme for the 2019 Women's Marches around the world is ENDING VIOLENCE AGAINST WOMEN.
 The World Health Organization (WHO) reports that 1 in 3 women worldwide has experienced either physical or sexual intimate partner violence or non-partner sexual violence in their lifetime." ~ Source

 Women's March Canada's Facebook Page has all the information regarding The March, the history, advocacy, how to take action and more.

 On February 22, 2007, the Canadian House of Commons passed a motion condemning the trafficking of women and children across international borders for the purposes of sexual exploitation.

 The House of Commons proclaimed February 22 as Human Trafficking Awareness Day to help bring awareness to the magnitude of modern day slavery in Canada and abroad and encourage Canadians to take steps to combat human trafficking.

 "International Women's Day (IWD) is celebrated annually on March 8.
 The day has occurred for well over a century, with the first IWD gathering in 1911.
 The day is not country, group or organization specific - and belongs to all groups collectively everywhere...is a global day celebrating the social, economic, cultural and political achievements of women.
 The day also marks a call to action for accelerating gender parity.
 No one government, NGO, charity, corporation, academic institution, women's network or media hub is solely responsible for International Women's Day...". ~ Source